Dina Kenitra Futsal Club: Structure, venue, and image

 Dina Kenitra FC's home matches are held at the Al Wahda Hall, located in Kénitra.
-This iconic sports infrastructure is shared by all high-level futsal teams in Kénitra.
+The sports infrastructure is shared by all high-level futsal teams in Kénitra.
 With a capacity of 2,500, Al Wahda Hall provides an ideal setting for hosting matches, creating an intense and lively atmosphere during important games.

 Partnerships

 In December 2023, Dina Kenitra FC signed a partnership with the Dutch club Tigers Roermond.